huggingface/blog/autoformer.md

 ## Example: Traffic Dataset

-We want to show empirically the performance of Transformer based models, by benchmarking on the `traffic` dataset, a  dataset with 862 time series, in the univariate setting.
+We want to show empirically the performance of Transformer-based models in the library, by benchmarking on the `traffic` dataset, a dataset with 862 time series.
+We will train a shared model on each of the individual time series (i.e. univariate setting).
 Each time series represents the occupancy value of a sensor and is in the range [0, 1].
-We will keep the following hyper-parameters fixed for all the models:
+We will keep the following hyperparameters fixed for all the models:

 ```python
 context_length = prediction_length*2